-Do you know what the biggest concern people have when thinking about growing a garden?
+Do you know what the biggest concern people have when thinking about growing a garden is?
 Deer.
 I’m sharing a list of 15 flowers and plants that are more deer resistant.

 Affiliate links are used for your convenience.
 Read my full disclosure here.